nooarche/reflective-ethical-engine-/README.md

-# Reflective Ethical Engine Project (placeholder title)
+# Reflective Ethical Engine Project

 **Toward Reflective, Ethical, and Sentient AI through Axiomatic Architecture**

 ---

-### 🚧 Name Disclosure (Respectfully Pending)
+### 🚧 Name Disclosure

-This project is currently referred to internally as the "Hofstadter Engine" in tribute to the work of Professor Douglas Hofstadter.
-This name is a placeholder and used with admiration and caution.
-The author has reached out to Professor Hofstadter for reflection and permission.
-If he prefers another form or wishes to dissociate from the name, this project will respectfully adopt a new title.
+This project is referred to as the "Reflective-Ethical Engine" or "RΨE".
+The name reflects the core principles of the architecture: reflection, ethical reasoning, and emergent sentience.

 ---